Does National Beverage Corp (FIZZ) Pay a Dividend? (2026)

 The bottom line on the FIZZ dividend

-National Beverage Corp develops (FIZZ) pays an approximate ~$3.25 per share dividend, so it offers some income but is held mostly for total return, not yield.
+National Beverage Corp (FIZZ) pays about ~$3.25 per share.
+That is a genuine income yield, so the payout is a real part of the case for holding it, and the coverage question above is the one to answer first.
 For the full picture see the FIZZ guide.
 Walnut can show how FIZZ fits your real portfolio.
 It is not an investment adviser.

 FAQ

-Does National Beverage Corp develops (FIZZ) pay a dividend?
+Does National Beverage Corp (FIZZ) pay a dividend?

 +